tupui/batman/doc/tutorial.rst

 Step 2: Setting up the case ...........................

-JPOD's settings are managed via a python file located in ``scripts``.
+BATMAN's settings are managed via a python file located in ``scripts``.
 An example template can be found within all examples directory.
 This file consists in five blocks with different functions:

 Block 1 - Space of Parameters
 """""""""""""""""""""""""""""